shutter-network/shutter-validator-registration/README.md

 ### **Validator Registration Workflow**

-This guide provides step-by-step instructions for generating validator keys, creating registration signatures, and submitting them to the Gnosis Chain using a DApp.
+This guide provides step-by-step instructions for generating validator registration signatures using an existing validator mnemonic or keystore files and submitting them to the Gnosis Chain using a DApp.
 It also includes an optional step for uploading registration files when the DApp is hosted on a separate machine.

 ---